vinaykumar2197/vinaykumar2197/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+- 🤔 I’m looking for help with webrtc audio/video upload.
+- 💬 Ask me about android, java, kotlin, python, django or any tech related stuff.
+- 📫 How to reach me: Linkedin :
+- 😄 Pronouns: He/His
+- ⚡ Fun fact: I spend 14 hours coding everyday.

 <p align="center">
 <a href="https://github-readme-stats-eight-theta.vercel.app">